 Other Ice Skating Accessories

-Beyond the skates, there are a few items your child should wear to ensure a good time, when ice skating.
+Beyond the skates, there are a few items your child should wear to ensure a good time when ice skating.

-- Helmet - The ice is hard, and most children don't understand what will happen to them when they fall on ice.
+- Helmet - The ice is hard, and most children don't understand what will happen to them when they fall on the ice.
 A helmet is a great way to ensure that the day isn't shortened from a crack on the head.
-Many consider a hockey helmet the best with a cage to protect the face, but a bicycle helmet with an extended brow is all that's necessary.
+Many consider a hockey helmet the best, with a cage to protect the face, but a bicycle helmet with an extended brow is all that's necessary.
 This will protect your toddler's head, and the extended brow will protect his or her face.

-- Elbow Pads - Along with knee pads, elbow pads may be necessary, if your toddler consistently falls forward onto his or her forearms.
+- Elbow Pads - Along with knee pads, elbow pads may be necessary if your toddler consistently falls forward onto his or her forearms.

-- Wrist Guards - When little ones fall forward, often they try to brace themselves with little hands.
-This can be painful for their wrists, if it happens over-and-over.
+- Wrist Guards - When little ones fall forward, they often try to brace themselves with little hands.
+This can be painful for their wrists if it happens over and over.

-How to Teach Your Toddler To Ice Skate
+How to Teach Your Toddler to Ice Skate

-The best way to teach a toddler to skate is to strap the skates on, while still off the ice, and ask him or her to take big steps, similar to marching and keep balance as much as possible.
+The best way to teach a toddler to skate is to strap the skates on, while still off the ice, and ask him or her to take big steps, similar to marching, and keep balance as much as possible.
 A hand, or both hands, may need to be held to start, but after a while, your child should catch on, and be able to do it without help.

 Once your toddler has grasped the concept, take him or her onto the ice.
 Some parents like to begin with a sliding walker for a child to be supported, but others just hold hands for a while.
 Either way, the goal is for your child to skate around the rink without assistance, so the walker may be an added expense only holding your child back.